 Bubble animation with React Native

-I’ll be talking about how I implemented an app transition which I found on Dribbble by Ramotion.
+In this article, I’ll talk about how I implemented an app transition which I found on Dribbble by Ramotion.

-This is a pagination controller which could be widely used for onboarding flow or for a tutorial.
+This pagination controller can be used for onboarding flow or for a tutorial.

 Let’s begin, shall we?

-And now, I animate the bubble expanding from 0 to max using css transform scale with
+Then, I animated the bubble by expanding from 0 to max using the CSS transform scale with

-The above animation needs to be triggered based on user interaction.
-I’ll first use
+The above animation needed to trigger based on user interaction.
+First I used

-I now position the bubble according to the gif, which animates from the bottom.
-This can be done using
+I positioned the bubble according to the gif, which animated from the bottom.
+I did this using

 Neat!
 Results are as expected except the color.
-Better to tackle that later.
+We’ll get back to that later.

-It’s about that time when I have to tackle the color.
-To make the bubble animate with the new color, I’ll pass the new color into the component.
-And after the transition, I’ll hide the bubble.
+Then it was time when to tackle the color.
+To make the bubble animate with the new color, I passed the new color into the component.
+And after the transition, I hid the bubble.

 Can you see something weird in the above transition?

-During the second bubble transition, the background color is falling back to the first color.
-I need to update the background color to the new one with the bubble just transitioned to.
+During the second bubble transition, the background color is fell back to the first color.
+I needed to update the background color to the new color with the bubble transitioned.

-start method which gets executed when the transition is completed.
+start method which executed when the transition completed.

 Voila!
 It’s all set.
-We’ve now got the basic animation working.
+Now I had the basic animation working.

-Let’s now get into the gesture.
-So that the bubble is transitioned when the user swipes left or right according to the gif.
+Next I got into the gesture.
+The bubble transitions when the user swipes left or right according to the gif.

-Swipe which would contain all the logic for the gesture and will replace
+Swipe.
+It contains all the logic for the gesture and replaces

-PanResponder which is used to reconcile several touches into a single gesture.
-It makes single-touch gestures resilient to extra touches, and can be used to recognize simple multi-touch gestures.
+PanResponderwhich reconciles several touches into a single gesture.
+It makes single-touch gestures resilient to extra touches.
+It can also recognize simple multi-touch gestures.
 For more on this you can go here and here.

-First we need to figure out which direction the user is swiping, we need to animate only when the user swipes left or right.
-We also need to setup some threshold to determine if its actually a swipe or not.
+First I needed to figure out which direction the user is swiping.
+I only need to animate when the user swipes left or right.
+I also needed to setup some threshold to determine if it’s actually a swipe or not.

-Now if it’s a valid swipe, I trigger the appropriate action.
+If it was a valid swipe, I triggered the appropriate action.

 Yes!
-You guessed it right, we have got what we wanted to achieve with the gesture.
-Let me add an action for
+You guessed it right.
+I have gotten what I wanted to achieve with the gesture.
+Then I added an action for

-swipeRight and the gesture would be complete with a bit of refactoring.
+swipeRight.
+The gesture was completed with a bit of refactoring.

 That’s it!
-We have tackled the most complex part in the app.
+This was the most complex part in the app.

-Surprise!
-I won’t complete the app.
-The information in this blog should be enough help.
-Fork https://github.com/narendrashetty/onboarding-RN and try to complete the app to match the above gif.
+I won’t show my complete work on this app.
+The information in this post should be enough help you build your own.
+Fork this and try to complete your app to match the above gif.